panoptesDev/safestake/docs/solstake-with-cli.md

-# Solstake with CLI
+# Safestake with CLI

-Solstake uses your wallet address along with the standard seed (a number incrementing) as seed to find the program derived address of each stake account
+Safestake uses your wallet address along with the standard seed (a number incrementing) as seed to find the program derived address of each stake account

 As a result, you can explore and interact with stake accounts in solstake and in the CLI effortlessly.